TechBlendSolutionsWorkspace/loyalsafartest/replit.md

 ## Key Components

 ### Data Models
-- **Products**: Digital services with detailed specifications including duration, features, activation time, warranty, and pricing
-- **Categories**: Four main service groupings (OTT Subscriptions, VPN Services, Cloud Storage, Streaming Services)
-- **Orders**: Purchase records with payment method and WhatsApp integration
+The database schema includes ready-to-use tables for:
+- **Categories**: Hierarchical category system with subcategory support
+- **Products**: Comprehensive product model with all common e-commerce fields
+- **Orders**: Complete order management system
-- **Testimonials**: Customer reviews and ratings
+- **Users**: User authentication and profile management
-- **Reviews**: Comprehensive customer review system with star ratings, verification, and moderation
+- **Reviews**: Customer review system with ratings and moderation
-- **Blog Posts**: Content marketing articles
+- **Blog Posts**: Content management for articles
+- **Testimonials**: Customer testimonials system

+All tables are currently empty and ready for your new application data.

 ### Recent Changes (August 7, 2025)
-- ✅ **APPLICATION FULLY FUNCTIONAL** - MTS Digital Services running perfectly in development with 10 categories and 6 products loading correctly
-- ✅ **DATABASE OPERATIONS VERIFIED** - PostgreSQL connection established, all API endpoints responding successfully (categories, products, testimonials, blog)
-- ✅ **FRONTEND-BACKEND INTEGRATION** - React frontend communicating seamlessly with Express API, no console errors or runtime issues
-- ⚠️ **DEPLOYMENT BLOCKED BY PLATFORM ISSUE** - Replit database migration system experiencing infrastructure problems preventing deployment
-- 🔄 **AWAITING PLATFORM FIX** - Application ready for deployment pending Replit support resolution of migration system issue
-- 📞 **SUPPORT ESCALATION REQUIRED** - User needs to contact Replit support for infrastructure-level database migration failure
+- ✅ **COMPLETE APPLICATION RESET** - All data cleared from database, app structure simplified for fresh start
+- ✅ **CLEAN STARTER TEMPLATE** - Beautiful welcome page with modern design, minimal routing, and clean architecture
+- ✅ **DATABASE CLEARED** - PostgreSQL database emptied (0 categories, 0 products) ready for new project
+- ✅ **SIMPLIFIED CODEBASE** - Removed complex e-commerce logic, cleaned TypeScript errors, streamlined for new development
+- ✅ **READY FOR NEW IDEA** - Modern stack (React, TypeScript, PostgreSQL, Tailwind) with clean foundation for any web application

 ### Recent Changes (August 6, 2025)
 - ✅ **PRODUCTION MODE ONLY DEPLOYMENT** - Application now runs exclusively in production mode (NODE_ENV=production) with optimized performance and minified assets